 - An Insta360 ONE X2 is great for hikers and skydivers and the like.

-- For everyone else, we’d blindly recommend the fun, versatile Sony Alpha a6400.
+- For everyone else, I’d blindly recommend the fun, versatile Sony Alpha a6400.